 - Does your dog’s mouth appear dry or less wet than usual?

 - Is your dog’s skin less elastic than before?
-You can check this by picking up your dog’s skin along his back, then let it go.
+You can check this by picking up your dog’s skin along his back, then letting it go.
 If it drops right back into place, this means your dog is safe.
 If not, you should call your veterinarian.

 - Are your dog’s energy levels down?
 Is he less active and more fatigued?
 If he seems less motivated to play and be active, then this is a clear sign of dog dehydration.